-That means the person was very friendly, very charitable, was good to socialize, was having a good communication with the people within the society.
+That means the person was very friendly, charitable, good at socializing, and good at communicating with the people within the society.

 Ghanaians may spend as much money on funerals as on weddings, sometimes even more.

-An average funeral should cost between $4,000-$20,000, depending on the rituals and the demands of the family and the deceased.
-A funeral planner who is in charge of 30 funeral parties on this one day alone.
+An average funeral should cost between $4,000-$20,000, depending on the rituals and the demands of the family and the deceased—a funeral planner is in charge of 30 funeral parties on this one day alone.

-That includes the obligatory giant, advertisements on both radio and tv stations, word of mouth advertisements, posters, colorful billboards that announce funeral arrangements, The billboards, which may cost from nearly $600 to $3,000, are placed at strategic spots for everybody to see, often dotting the cities' skylines.
+That includes the obligatory giant advertisements on both radio and tv stations, word-of-mouth advertisements, posters, and colorful billboards that announce funeral arrangements; the billboards, which may cost from nearly $600 to $3,000, are placed at strategic spots for everybody to see, often dotting the cities' skylines.

 Most funerals are held on the weekends, most frequently on Saturdays.
-Mourners, usually dressed in black or black and red traditional funeral clothing, may travel to other towns or villages, and in turn they expect the bereaved families to provide food, drinks, music and dance.
+Mourners, usually dressed in black or black and red traditional funeral clothing, may travel to other towns or villages.
+They expect the bereaved families to provide food, drinks, music, and dance.

-Thus, a carpenter may have a coffin shaped like an airplane for a well known pilot, or a shoe for a well known shoe maker.
-There are also caskets shaped like Coca-Cola bottles, bird, car, and so on.
+Thus, a carpenter may have a coffin shaped like an airplane for a well-known pilot or a shoe for a famous shoemaker.
+There are also caskets shaped like Coca-Cola bottles, birds, cars, and so on.